edmret/notification-test/README.md

 - Backend: http://localhost:3001

 #### Using Docker
-Using `Docker` is the easies way of running the application just by executing `docker-compose up --buid` in the root folder.
+Using `Docker` is the easiest way of running the application just by executing `docker-compose up --build` in the root folder.

 ### Using the local environment
 #### Requirements